MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/Set-CsTeamsCallingPolicy.md

 ```

 ### -LiveCaptionsEnabledTypeForCalling
 Determines whether real-time captions are available for the user in Teams calls.
-Set this to DisabledUserOverride to allow user to turn on live captions.
+Set this to DisabledUserOverride to allow users to turn on live captions.
 Set this to Disabled to prohibit.

 Possible values:
 - DisabledUserOverride